101% Always Team

 Koryd Lavimoniere is the current Head Athletic Trainer for the Springfield Thunderbirds (AHL affiliate of the St. Louis Blues).
 The Dartmouth, MA native received his bachelors degree in athletic training from Westfield State University.
 He then went on to complete his masters degree in exercise science and nutrition from Sacred Heart University.
 While at Sacred Heart he worked as the Graduate Assistant Athletic Trainer, and Strength and Conditioning intern.
 From here he began his professional career working with the Louisiana Ice Gators in the SPHL for one season (15-16), followed by 2 seasons with Norfolk Admirals in the ECHL (16-18).
 He was hired by the the St. Louis Blues in the summer of 2018, and presently works as the Head Athletic trainer for their American League affiliate Springfield Thunderbirds.
 Koryd is a certified licensed athletic trainer and a certified strength and conditioning specialist.
 He specializes in rehab and injury prevention, as well as strength, conditioning and nutrition for hockey players.

-Mike Sones - On Ice Instructor
+Mike Sones - Skill Development Coach

 Sones' journey in hockey began during his college years, where he played for both Curry College and UMass Dartmouth.
 These formative experiences as a player undoubtedly inform his coaching style, as he understands firsthand the challenges and rewards of collegiate-level hockey.